Municipalities of Iceland: Government

 The municipalities are governed by municipal councils which are directly elected every four years.
 Municipal elections were last held on 14 May 2022.
 The sizes of these councils vary from five members in the smallest municipalities to fifteen in the largest one.
 Most municipalities except for the very small ones hire an executive manager who may or may not be a member of the municipal council.
 These managers are usually referred to as mayors (bæjarstjóri [ˈpaiːjarˌstjouːrɪ] or borgarstjóri [ˈpɔrkarˌstjouːrɪ]) in the mostly urban municipalities but "municipal manager" (sveitarstjóri [ˈsveiːtarˌstjouːrɪ]) in the rural or mixed municipalities.
 It is common for these executive managers to be professionally hired and politically independent.

 List of municipalities

-History
+Municipal chronological timeline

-Over the years, the number of municipalities in Iceland changed from 229 in 1953 to 64 in 2022:
+From 1953 to 2024, the number of municipalities in Iceland decreased from 229 to 62: